arielf/weight-loss/QandA.md

 >
 > On github it sat for a few months with zero forks, stars, totally ignored by the world.
 >
-> Then some guy named Dmitry noticed it and posted a link to hacker news (at Ycombinator)...
+> Then some guy named Dmitri noticed it and posted a link to hacker news (at Ycombinator)...
 >
 > The reaction was overwhelming.
 >